Skyscanner/whispers/README.md

 The fastest way to tweak detection (ie: remove false positives and unwanted results) is to copy the default [config.yml](whispers/config.yml) into a new file, adapt it, and pass it as an argument to Whispers.

-`whispers --config config.yml --rules starks src/file/or/dir`
+For example: `whispers -c config.yml -r starks target`

 ## Custom Rules